lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 sidebar panel with sliders to control the thresholds upon which classifications are made.
 There are two types of cut-off that the user can choose from: (1) *Quantile* and (2) *User-defined*.
-By default, when the application is launched quatile scoring is selected and set to 0.5, the median.
-The class-specific score thresholds that correspond to selecting the desired quantile are shown on as red dots on the boxplot.
+By default, when the application is launched quantile scoring is selected and set to 0.5, the median.
+The class-specific score thresholds that correspond to selecting the desired quantile are shown as red dots on the boxplot.
 The assignments on the PCA plot are also updated according to the selected threshold.
 The quantile threshold can be set by moving the corresponding quantile slider.
 If one wished to set their own cut-offs the *User-defined* radio button must be selected and then the sliders for defining user-specified scores become active and the scores and highlighted on the boxplot by blue dots.
 For more information we refer users to the tutorial [vignette](http://bioconductor.org/packages/release/bioc/vignettes/pRolocGUI/inst/doc/pRolocGUI.html).